dinisoliveirac/project-visualizing-real-world-data/README.md

 ## Deliverables
-- `data.csv` - with all the data collected from Kaggle
+- `players.csv` - with all the data collected from Kaggle
-- `Fifa.ipynb` - containing all the code that built the project
+- `Primeira_Liga.ipynb` - containing all the code that built the project
 - `figures` - containing the product of all the visualization that supported the project